choderalab/fragmenter_data/manuscript-figures/figure-4/data_generation/archive/README.md

 ## Generating data to analyze conformational dependency of WBOs

 __Note__:
-The data was generated before QCArchive was available.
+The data in `archive/` was generated before QCArchive was available.

 The initial reason for running these calculations was to test how close OpenEye ELF10 conformation independent Wiberg Bond orders are to bond orders calculated with higher level of theory.
 Conformations were generated with Omega, optimized